 So, if you follow the above 7 habits with every blog that you write you will improve your blogging and grow your audience.
 It takes time and effort to create a click-worthy blog.

 If you don’t have the time, writing skills or motivation to do this yourself, ask me for help.

 Please comment below and tell me your current approach to blogging.
 What are your pain areas?
 Can I help relieve your pain?

 So, shamelessly, here’s my CTA (call-to-action):

-I would be grateful if you could share this blog into at least one Facebook or LinkedIn group that you are in.
+I would be grateful if you could share this blog with at least one Facebook or LinkedIn group that you are in.
 Many thanks.